Danish minority of Southern Schleswig: Overview

 After World War II, more people joined or rejoined the Danish minority.
-This is reflected e.g. in the number of members of the Southern Schleswig Association (Sydslesvigsk Forening), which reached to their climax almost 70,000 members in 1948.The Danish political party got almost 99,500 votes in 1947.
+This is reflected e.g. in the number of members of the Southern Schleswig Association (Sydslesvigsk Forening), which reached to their climax almost 70,000 members in 1948.
+The Danish political party got almost 99,500 votes in 1947.
 Many hoped for reunification with Denmark, but the Danish government declared as early as 1945 that the border was fixed.
 So, the Danish government and the British Occupation Zone governors both opposed Southern Schleswig rejoining the Kingdom, and a referendum was never held in Southern Schleswig.
 Controversy over the issue divided two of the main Danish parties, and both Venstre leader and Prime Minister Knud Kristensen and Conservative leader John Christmas Møller ultimately broke with their respective parties over the issue.
 In 1953 the so-called Programm Nord (Northern Programme) was set up by the Schleswig-Holstein state government to help the area economically.
 This caused the Danish minority to decline until the 1970s.
 Since then, the minority has slowly been gaining size.

 According to official sources, the size of the Danish minority is now given as 50,000 members.
 Between 8,000 and 10,000 speak Danish every day, between 10,000 and 20,000 of them have Danish as their mother tongue.
 Also many Schleswigians on both sides of the border are of mixed extraction.
 A 2015 study by the University of Hamburg identified around 104,000 Danish people in northern Germany, around 42,000 of whom lived in Southern Schleswig itself.

 With the Copenhagen-Bonn Declarations in 1955, both the Danish and the German minority were granted minority rights.
 The declarations reaffirmed e.g. the right to self-identification and stated that an individual's membership of the German minority in Denmark or the Danish minority in Germany may not be a matter of scrutiny from the respective governments.
 So, membership in one of the national minorities in Northern and Southern Schleswig is not based primarily on cultural markers such as language, but on self-identification.
 Today there are 43 Danish schools, 57 Danish kindergartens and one Folk high school (Jaruplund Højskole) in Southern Schleswig.
 There are also various cultural and sports clubs, churches (Danish Church in Southern Schleswig), libraries, a museum, scout groups (Dansk Spejderkorps Sydslesvig) and a Danish daily newspaper (Flensborg Avis).

 The Danish minority is also represented by the South Schleswig Voter Federation (SSW) in the Diet (Landtag) of Schleswig-Holstein and the German federal parliament.
-The SSW is not subject to the general requirement of exceeding a 5% hurdle to gain proportional seats in the state parliament.
-However, he must obtain enough votes that are required for a mandate.
-In the last Schleswig-Holstein state election in 2022, the SSW received 5.7% of the votes and four seats.
-The SSW is also represented in several municipal councils.
+The SSW is not subject to the general requirement of exceeding a 5% hurdle to gain proportional seats in either the state or federal parliaments.
+However, it must obtain enough votes that are required for a mandate.
+In the 2022 Schleswig-Holstein state election, the SSW received 5.7% of the votes and four seats.
+The SSW is also represented in several municipal councils, and in the 1949, 2021, and 2025 elections won a single seat in the national Bundestag.